33 Critical Down Syndrome Statistics & Facts for 2022

 19. Prenatal Down syndrome diagnostic testing is nearly 100% accurate.

-According to NDSS, the Down syndrome miscarriage rate today is significantly lower than two decades ago.
+According to NDSS, today’s Down syndrome miscarriage rate is significantly lower than two decades ago.
 It’s mainly due to the accuracy of prenatal diagnostics.
 The most commonly used diagnostic tests in the detection of the trisomy are:

 - Chorionic villus sampling (CVS).
 It examines the genetic properties of chorionic villi from the placenta.
 It’s done between the 11th and 14th weeks of pregnancy.